ucinlp/bibere/README.md

 ```
 Website is optional.

-### `venues.yaml`
+### Venues in `venues.yaml`

-As with authors, `papers.yml` can direction mention venues in the `venue:` field.
+As with authors, `papers.yml` can directly mention venues in the `venue:` field.
 However, sometimes you want to reuse the names to save effort and avoid typos.

 The `venues.yml` file helps you with that, by allowing you to add short venue names as keys:
 ```yaml